Control protocols for harmonically confined run-and-tumble particles: An equivalent formulation of the dynamics

 We aim to find the time-dependent controls $(\k(t),\a(t))$ capable of steering the density and magnetization from a given initial state to a given final state \textit{in a finite time} $t_f$, \ie $(\r_i(x),m_i(x)) \;\xrightarrow[t_f]{}\;(\r_f(x),m_f(x))$.

 The solution to this problem typically requires the knowledge of the state evolution as a function of the control parameters, which is generally a challenging task for non-Gaussian dynamics with time-dependent coefficients.
 So far, an explicit analytical solution for the dynamics of the distribution is missing.
 We therefore propose an alternative route to answer this question: the time-dependent density can be written as \beq \eeq Here, we introduced the time-dependent \textit{distribution parameters} $\tk(t)$ and $\vect{\b}(t)=(\b_1(t),\b_2(t),\ldots)$.
 The former represents the reciprocal of the frontier position at time $t$, \ie the density $\r(x,t)$ vanishes for $\vert x \vert > 1/\tk(t)$.
 The latter is an infinite-dimensional vector of coefficients determining the density moments.
+This representation shifts the problem from solving a partial differential equation for the full probability density to a dynamical system for a set of scalar observables.
+This is advantageous because it allows for a direct construction of control protocols, even when the full time-dependent distribution is not analytically accessible.
 The normalization coefficient at time $t$ reads \beq \ZZ(\vect{\b}) = \int_{-1}^{1} \,du\, \exp\argp{-\sum_{n=1}^{\infty}\frac{\b_n}{n} u^{2n}} \, . \eeq \new{Since the center of the well does not vary in time, the density is \old{always} even} \newAM{at all times} \new{and therefore only the even powers of $x$ appear in the series.
 The above expression is, in this respect, totally general.
 In the stationary case all the $\{\b_n\}_{n\ge1}$ are equal, and a Beta distribution is recovered.}

 \new{It is important to notice that the series appearing in Eq.~\eqref{eq:gc5} cannot be truncated, because it appears as the argument of an exponential.
 The expansion will be nonetheless useful to carry on analytical calculations.
 If a slow dynamics is considered, we will assume that the distribution is close to the stationary one, and all $\{\b_n\}$ are equal for $n$ larger than a certain threshold (see Section~\ref{sec:qs} below).}